Welcome...

 Clear your mind and body of any and all thoughts, images, and feelings.

-The moment a thought enters awareness, disengage it.
+The moment a thought enters your awareness, disengage it.

 Do not ignore, observe, or get lost in what comes up, simply clear it from your mind.

-It might be difficult to know how to do this, but it's like when you block an embarrassing or unpleasant memory from coming up.
+It might be difficult to know how to do this, but it's like when you stop an embarrassing or unpleasant memory from arising.

-However, instead of trying to push away the thought, the aim is to simply stop it from continuing.
+However, instead of pushing it away, the goal is to simply stop it from continuing.

-A great analogy for this is driving in the rain.
+A great analogy for this is driving in a heavy storm.

-The rain, lightening, and wind are like your thoughts, images, emotions.
+The rain, lightening, and wind are like your thoughts, images, feelings.

 As a thought appears, wipe it away.

-When something else shows up, wipe it away again.
+When something else shows up, wipe that away too.

 Keep doing this so the view remains clear.